 Wat Phra Si Sanphet

-Wat Phra Si Sanphet is the site of the 3 chedi’s, the first two where built by King Ramathibodi II in 1492.
+Wat Phra Si Sanphet is the site of the 3 chedi’s, the first two were built by King Ramathibodi II in 1492.
 The chedi to the east was for the cremated remains of his father and the now middle one, for his elder brother.
 The third chedi was built by King Boromracha IV to house the remains of King Ramathibodi II.
-This site is probably one of my favorites as there is so many ruined buildings to explore.
+This site is probably one of my favourites as there is so many ruined buildings to explore.